ProLoser/CakePHP-GooglePlus/README.md

-# Flickr API Plugin for CakePHP
+# Vimeo API Plugin for CakePHP

 ## Installation

-1. Clone/download the plugin to `plugins/flickr`
+1. Clone/download the plugin to `plugins/vimeo`
 2. Clone/download the [apis plugin](https://github.com/ProLoser/CakePHP-Api-Datasources) to `plugins/apis`
 3. Add your configuration to `database.php` and set it to the model